-As you know Freddie studied in a English school so most of the sports in school was also adopted from England so he always liked playing cricket , long distance running and he also became a tennis player champion in his school and he was also a boxing champion .
+As you know freddie studied in a english scool so most of the sports in school was also english so he,always liked playing cricket , long distance running and he also became a tennis player champion in his school and he was also a boxing champion .

 Not, only sports Freddie always been an artistic boy he always likes playing music the only music he can sing was Indian but he also liked singing the western songs so he mixed the Indian music and the western music together and then he became Freddie mercury.

 The principal of st.peter school notice Freddie music talent and he wrote a letter to his parents to pay extra fees to enter Freddie in music subject also and after that Freddie start learning music start learning piano lessons

 1958, five friends at St Peter’s – Freddie Bulsara, Derrick Branche, Bruce Murray, Farang Irani and Victory Rana – formed the school’s rock’n roll band, the Hectics, where Freddie was the piano player.
 They would play at school parties, at annual fetes and school dances, but little else is known about them.

 In 1962, Freddie finished school, returned to Zanzibar and spent his time with friends in and around the markets, parks and beaches.
 In 1964, many of the British and Indians, due to political unrest in Zanzibar, left their country, although not under forcible pressure, and among those driven out were the Bulsaras who migrated to England.

 Initially they lived with relatives in Feltham, Middlesex, until they were able to find their own small, terraced house in the area.
 Freddie was seventeen, and had derided he wanted to go to art college, but needed at least one A level to ensure he could get in.
 In September 1964 he enrolled at the nearby Isleworth Polytechnic